並び順

 • Writing GNOME Apps with Swift

-David is a student interested in Swift and the GNOME Project.
 Swift is well-suited for creating user interfaces thanks to the clean syntax, static typing, and special features making code easier to write.
 Result builders, combined with Swift’s closure expression syntax, can significantly enhance code readability.
-Adwaita for Swift leverages these Swift features to provide an intuitive interface fo
+Adwaita for Swift leverages these Swift features to provide an intuitive interface for developing applications for the GNOME platform.
+GNOME is a p

 Writing GNOME Apps with Swift